ICAD Inc.

-iCAD Inc. (NASDAQ: ICAD), headquartered in Nashua, New Hampshire, is a medical-device manufacturer.

-iCAD makes cancer detection and radiation therapy devices. iCAD offers computer aided detection (CAD) and workflow solutions to support detection of breast, prostate and colorectal cancers.
-The iCAD technology platforms include hardware and software as well as management services to support cancer detection and radiation therapy treatment.
+iCAD Inc. is a medical-device manufacturer.
+Headquartered in Nashua, New Hampshire, USA.
+It offers computer aided detection (CAD) to support detection of breast, prostate and colorectal cancers; its technology platforms also include hardware and software for radiation therapy treatment.

-Company overview

-The iCAD brand includes two distinct business units that provide tools for detection, diagnosis and treatment of cancers. iCAD offers computer-aided detection (CAD) technologies, advanced image analysis, workflow solutions and radiation therapies for the early identification and treatment of common cancers. iCAD provides a range of CAD solutions for mammography and computed tomography for colorectal cancer.
+On July 17, 2025, it was announced that the company had been acquired by DeepHealth, a wholly-owned subsidiary of the American radiology firm RadNet, Inc.

 History

 iCAD was founded in 1984 as Howtek, Inc. Howtek developed, manufactured and marketed digitizing systems or scanners.
 The scanners converted printed, photographic and other hard copy images to digital form for use in the graphic arts, photo finishing and medical industries.

 From 1984 to 2000 Howtek successfully developed a series of products that improved the quality of digital imaging while reducing the price and complexity of digitizing systems.
 In 2001, foreseeing a decline in the graphic arts and photo finishing industries, Howtek elected to focus solely on the medical imaging market.
-The company acquired Intelligent Systems Software, Inc. (ISSI) which had developed an approved computer-aided detection system for breast cancer.
-Subsequently, the company acquired Qualia Computing, Inc. of Ohio and its subsidiary, CADx Systems, Inc. These acquisitions brought together two of the three companies with FDA clearance to market CAD solutions for breast cancer in the United States.
+The company acquired Intelligent Systems Software, Inc. (ISSI) which had developed an approved CAD system for breast cancer.
+Subsequently, the company acquired Qualia Computing, Inc. of Ohio and its subsidiary, CADx Systems, Inc. These acquisitions brought together two of the three companies with clearance from the Food and Drug Administration (FDA) to market CAD solutions for breast cancer in the United States.

-iCad originally focused on image-analysis products designed to help radiologists and other health-care providers detect cancers early.
+iCAD originally focused on image-analysis products designed to help radiologists and other health-care providers detect cancers early.
 In December 2010, iCAD expanded the company’s oncology footprint by acquiring Xoft, Inc. It acquired Xoft's Axxent system, which delivers radiation therapy directly to cancer sites with minimal radiation exposure to surrounding healthy tissue, according to the company.
-The system was approved in the U.S. for early-stage breast cancer, endometrial cancer and skin cancer, as well as other varieties where radiation therapy is indicated, the initial report on the acquisition stated.
-The shield used in the system had been cleared by the Food and Drug Administration (FDA) in June 2009 in an abbreviated process used for devices that are considered equivalent to products already on the market.
-That process, known as 510(k), takes less time than the procedure used to approve a new device, and it generally does not require tests on humans."
+The system was approved in the U.S. for treatment of early-stage breast cancer, endometrial cancer and skin cancer, as well as other varieties where radiation therapy is indicated.
+The shield used in the system had been cleared by the FDA in June 2009 in an abbreviated process used for devices that are considered equivalent to products already on the market.
+That process, known as 510(k), takes less time than the procedure used to approve a new device, and it generally does not require tests on humans.